 Selection will be conducted by a committee composed primarily of representatives from IPAC/SSC and NOAO.
 Additional external representatives from, e.g., HOU are likely to also be involved, depending on the numbers of teachers applying from those other programs.

-Teachers who have applied before to the Spitzer teacher program but did not get selected for that program are encouraged to apply again.
-(Note that all teachers previously part of the Spitzer Teacher Research Program are "grandfathered" into this NITARP program and are regarded as "alumni teachers"; see above.)
+Teachers who have applied before but did not get selected are encouraged to apply again.
 All applicants will be notified of the status of their application within 3-4 weeks of the application deadline.

 The web form includes: